Haven Holidays Nepal

 Pros and Cons of Trekking in May

-Meanwhile, Trekking the Langtang Valley in May has its own charm.
+Meanwhile, Langtang Valley Trek in May has its own charm.
 The days turn warmer, with temperatures in the lower villages like Syabrubesi and Lama Hotel hovering between 15 and 25°C. You can leave the heavy jackets in your bag, hike with less weight, and relax comfortably at night—especially up near Kyanjin Gompa.
 Compared to the packed trails of April, May feels quieter.
 You’ll often have the path to yourself.

 Likewise, wildlife gets more active too.
 The forests and meadows wake up—musk deer, Himalayan monal, and langur monkeys show themselves more often.
 With fewer trekkers flooding the park, you get real moments of peace, watching birds or spotting animals along the way.